SolimanIslam/DiceeApp/README.md

 # Dicee_App

 A simple Flutter project to randomly change the dice by clicking on any one of them.
-This App demonstrating the use of setState(){} in a FLUTTER project.
+This App demonstrates using setState(){} in a FLUTTER project.